Piran on the Adriatic

 The best sea bass I have eaten so far

-On the contrary, my expectations were exceeded.
-Neither Petar nor I are particularly fish lovers, but the fish dishes that Katarina and her husband Rokis served us on their fishing boat in the port of Piran still make me daydream and may prompt us to make another trip to Piran soon.
-There was a paste made from cod as a spread on homemade olive bread and sardines in it olive oil.
+There was a paste made from stockfish as a spread on homemade olive bread and with it in sardines in olive oil.
 They open our epicurean meal, which we enjoy on the beer garden tables on board their boat.
 As a greeting from the kitchen, there's spaghetti with Vongole.
 Our dinner in the Bay of Piran concludes with fish that Rokis had freshly caught from the sea that morning.
 A sea bream, a sea bass and two local fish species whose names I could not find out.

 During our supper the tall ship had set sail in the bay and sailed into the sunset.
 We separate ourselves first from our hosts Janez, Katarina and Rokis, as weather lights in the distance thunderstorm announces.
 What a nice evening in Piran, the fishing village on the Adriatic.